Trinity School of John Whitgift: Combined Cadet Force

 The Combined Cadet Force (CCF) at Trinity consists of the three sections (Army, RAF and RN).
 Pupils have the opportunity of joining the CCF in the Spring Term of the Third Form and the minimum length of service is four terms.
 Cadets then follow a common recruits' syllabus for two terms before choosing which of the three sections they wish to join.
 At the end of the Summer Term all cadets have the option to attend a UK Central Camp.

-Notable former pupils
+Notable alumni

 Former pupils of Trinity School of John Whitgift are known as Old Mid Whitgiftians.